 - 14 day supply of canned (pop top) food or dry food (make sure to rotate the food when it nears its expiration date)

 - waste collection bags and basic cleaning supplies

 - disposable litter pans (aluminum roasting pans work great too)

 - 14 day supply of any medications that your cat needs (again, remember to rotate these so they don’t go bad or lose their effectiveness)

 - blanket (these can help to pick up fearful pets)

 - pet first aid kit

-If you have any questions, then we welcome you to contact us at our cat clinic in Lake Oswego.
-We’re here to help!
+If you have any questions, then we welcome you to contact us at our clinic and boarding facility in Lake Oswego, Oregon.
+We look forward to hearing from you!